whatever happened to timothy?

 It may surprise some readers to learn that the Churches of the second and third centuries jostled with each other over countless details which they should have known.
 Why could they not agree as to the correct day or date upon which they should all celebrate Easter?
 How could they so soon have lost track of who actually wrote the four Gospels and ACTS?
 How could they not remember which of the epistles were written by John or Paul or Peter?
 And why did they not know who wrote HEBREWS?
 How could they not remember how many were crucified with Yeshua, or on what day He was buried and on what day He arose?
-Indeed, why did it take three centuries for them to come up with doctrine concerning the nature of GOD's relationship to HIS Son?
+Indeed, why did it take three centuries for them to come up with doctrine of the Trinity?
 And were there no eyewitnesses who actually knew the fate of Paul and Peter or the other apostles?
 Why was it all left to contradicting traditions written centuries later?

 It was as if they had vanished and were no longer there.
 It was as if they had all died or disappeared into thin air.
 And that is indeed what appears to have actually happened.
 What other explanation can be given to explain what became of all those voices which were suddenly silenced?
 Christ returned and gathered together His church into heaven just as He had promised, just as He had warned them that He would, as a thief in the night.